 Pūtake Nui is initiated from the Rotorua Working Together Forum – a forum of local and central government, social sector initiatives & community.

-Each of the 4 Kokonga or ‘corner posts’ will work together as ONE:
+Each of the 4 Kokonga or ‘corner posts’ work together as ONE.
+These core principles of the Pūtake Nui approach are:

 Rangatahi get the support they need, when they need it – Act Early, Act Together Kokonga